Urban pairs of villas

 Photo Florian Holzherr

-The design of the houses has a relatively small surface area in relation to the volume, so that cold or heat can affect them only slightly.
-Solar control glazing and curtains provide additional protection against excessive heat.
+The design of the houses results in a relatively small surface area in proportion to their volume, ensuring that they are minimally affected by cold or heat.
+Solar-control glazing and curtains provide additional protection against excessive heat.

-Thanks to the compact design of the houses, all flats have sufficient depth to accommodate kitchens and bathrooms in their centre.
-Floor-to-ceiling windows direct pleasant daylight into their centre.
-An integrated warm conservatory with particularly large opening sashes can be used as a loggia or room in a climatic buffer zone.
-Living here is not only close to nature, but also energy-efficient.
+Thanks to the compact design, all flats have sufficient depth to accommodate kitchens and bathrooms at their core.
+Floor-to-ceiling windows allow pleasant natural daylight to enter the heart of the spaces.
+An integrated, warm conservatory with particularly large opening wings can be used as a loggia or room in a climatic buffer zone.
+This makes it possible to live not only close to nature but also in an energy-efficient manner.

 würz_HQ_07